 Bigger testicles mean the male needed to fight bigger sperm wars.

-Smaller testes mean the male didn’t have to fight bigger sperm wars, telling us female were mostly monogamous or faithful to one man.
+Smaller testes mean the male didn’t have to fight bigger sperm wars, telling us females were mostly monogamous or faithful to one man.

 The authors say the glass is half full or half empty depending on how you look at it.